isaacs/node-lru-cache/README.md

     Boolean, default `false`.
 Only relevant if `dispose` option is set.

 * `ttl` - max time to live for items before they are considered stale.
-  Note that stale items are NOT preemptively removed, and MAY live in the cache, contributing to its LRU max, long after they have expired.
+  Note that stale items are NOT preemptively removed by default, and MAY live in the cache, contributing to its LRU max, long after they have expired.

     Also, as this cache is optimized for LRU/MRU operations, some of the staleness/TTL checks will reduce performance, as they will incur